henkmollema/henkmollema.github.io/_posts/2016-01-06-advanced-options-configuration-in-asp.net-5.md

 }
 ```

-The interface defines a method `Configure(T options)` which gets called by the Options framework when the options are being build.
-We have to configure this interface in the services:
+We can configure this class in the service collection by calling `ConfigureOptions<T>`:

 ```csharp
 services.ConfigureOptions<ConfigureAppSettings>();
 ```

-This adds the `IConfigureOptions<AppSettings>` implementation to the service collection causing the `OptionsManager` to call the `Configure` method.
+This adds the `IConfigureOptions<AppSettings>` implementation to the service collection causing the `OptionsManager` to call the `Configure` method when a service requests an `IOptions<T>`.

 ## Conclusion
 We're now able to write modular and reusable components and pass in configuration at application startup either manually or from a configuration source.
 We also learned how components can populate application wide settings using the `IConfigureOptions<T>` interface.